infrabel/docs-gnap/docs/authenticating-using-a-jwt-token.markdown

 next_page_description: Internationalization (I18n)
 ---

-GNaP.Web.Themes has built-in support for authenticating using a JWT token.
+themes-gnap has built-in support for authenticating using a JWT token.

 > JSON Web Token (JWT) is a compact URL-safe means of representing claims to be transferred between two parties.
 The claims in a JWT are encoded as a JSON object that is digitally signed using JSON Web Signature (JWS) - [IETF](http://tools.ietf.org/html/draft-ietf-oauth-json-web-token)